D. B. Cooper: Back in the air

-With the aft cabin door open and the staircase deployed, the flight crew remained in the cockpit, but were now unsure if Cooper were still aboard.
-Mucklow used the cabin intercom to inform Cooper they were approaching Reno, and he needed to raise the stairs so the plane could land safely.
-Mucklow repeated her requests as the pilots made the final approach to land, but neither Mucklow nor the flight crew received a reply from the hijacker.
+With the aft cabin door open and the staircase deployed, the flight crew remained in the cockpit, unsure if Cooper was still aboard.
+Mucklow used the intercom to inform Cooper they were approaching Reno and that he needed to raise the stairs so the airplane could land safely.
+She repeated her requests as the pilots made the final approach to land, but neither Mucklow nor the flight crew received a reply from Cooper.
 At 11:02 pm, with the aft staircase still deployed, Flight 305 landed at Reno–Tahoe International Airport.
-FBI agents, state troopers, sheriff's deputies, and Reno police established a perimeter around the aircraft, but fearing the hijacker and the bomb were still aboard, did not approach the plane.
-Captain Scott searched the cabin, confirmed Cooper was no longer aboard, and after a 30-minute search, an FBI bomb squad declared the cabin safe.
+FBI agents, state troopers, sheriff's deputies and Reno police established a perimeter around the aircraft but, fearing the hijacker and the bomb were still aboard, did not approach the plane.
+Scott searched the cabin, confirmed Cooper was no longer aboard and, after a thirty-minute search, an FBI bomb squad declared the cabin safe.

 Investigation

-In addition to 66 latent fingerprints aboard the airliner, FBI agents recovered Cooper's black clip-on tie, tie clip, and two of the four parachutes, one of which had been opened and had two shroud lines cut from the canopy.
-FBI agents interviewed eyewitnesses in Portland, Seattle, and Reno, and developed a series of composite sketches.
+In addition to sixty-six latent fingerprints aboard the plane, FBI agents recovered Cooper's black clip-on tie, tie clip and two of the four parachutes, one of which had been opened and had three shroud lines cut from the canopy.
+FBI agents interviewed eyewitnesses in Portland, Seattle and Reno, and developed a series of composite sketches.

 Local police and FBI agents immediately began questioning possible suspects.
+In a rush to meet a deadline, reporter James Long of The Oregon Journal recorded the name "Dan Cooper" as "D. B. Cooper".
+United Press International wire service reporter Clyde Jabin republished Long's error, and as other media sources repeated the error, the name "D. B. Cooper" stuck.
 Acting on the possibility the hijacker may have used his real name (or the same alias in a previous crime), Portland police discovered and interviewed a Portland citizen named D. B. Cooper.
 The Portland Cooper had a minor police record, but was quickly eliminated as a suspect.
-In his rush to meet a deadline, reporter James Long confused the Portland Cooper with the pseudonym used by the hijacker.
-United Press International wire service reporter Clyde Jabin republished Long’s error, and as other media sources repeated the name, "D. B. Cooper" became the hijacker's pseudonym.

 Due to the number of variables and parameters, precisely defining the area to search was difficult.
-The jet’s airspeed estimates varied, and the environmental conditions along the flight path varied with the aircraft's location and altitude, and only Cooper knew how long he stayed in free-fall before pulling his ripcord.
-The Air Force F-106 pilots neither saw anyone jumping from the airliner, nor did their radar detect a deployed parachute.
-Moreover, a black-clad individual jumping into the moonless night would be difficult to see, especially given the limited visibility, cloud cover, and lack of ground lighting.
+The jet's airspeed estimates varied, the environmental conditions along the flight path varied with the aircraft's location and altitude, and only Cooper knew how long he remained in free-fall before pulling his ripcord.
+The F-106 pilots neither saw anyone jumping from the airliner, nor did their radar detect a deployed parachute.
+A black-clad man jumping into the moonless night would be difficult to see, especially given the limited visibility, cloud cover and lack of ground lighting.
 The T-33 pilots did not make visual contact with the 727.